Best Credit Cards in November 2024Articles

 Business/first class is a better deal when redeeming free flights

-To get the per-mile value, you simply need to take the dollar fare, subtract out the award taxes and fees, and then divide the result by the price in miles.
+Calculate To get the per-mile value, you simply need to take the dollar fare, subtract the taxes and fees, and then divide the result by the price in miles.

 As you can see from these calculations, business and first class on American Airlines provides a better value, with business getting you nearly four times the value for each mile.

-• Miles: Some cards — like the Discover it® Miles — earn “miles” that aren’t really miles as we’ve described.
-These “miles” can be redeemed for flights through your credit card’s travel portal, or they’re redeemed retroactively to pay off travel purchases made on your credit card.
-That means you would use the card to pay for the airfare, taxes included and then use any miles you accumulate on your account to pay off those charges.
+• Miles: Some cards, like the Discover it® Miles, earn “miles” that aren’t really miles as we’ve described.
+These “miles” can be redeemed for flights through your credit card’s travel portal, or redeemed retroactively to pay off travel purchases made on your credit card.
+This means that you would use the card to pay for the airfare, taxes included, and then use any miles you accumulate on your account to pay off those charges.

-The benefit of the last method over co-branded credit cards, is that your flight can be completely free, as generic travel miles will also cover any international taxes or fuel surcharges.
+The benefit of these miles is that your flight can be completely free, as generic travel miles will also cover any international taxes or fuel surcharges.
 You can also fly with a wide range of different airlines, which offers more flexibility.

 With general travel rewards cards, 1 mile usually equals 1 cent in airfare